jjvanzon/JJs-Music-Production-2020/README.md

   - The Bussel2 song was originally called TryOut4~~, which I might like better, because Bussel is a public place where I played it once.~~

 Bussel2 might not be a good first song.
-Desecration and Silent Madness might be switched between 2nd anf 3rd place.
+Desecration and Silent Madness might be switched between 2nd and 3rd place.
 O8V2 might go first.